eMahtab/design-autocomplete-search/README.md

 ## Estimates & System Usecases :
-1. How many requests wil be made : 1 Billion requests per day
+1. How many users will be using the system(search service) : 1 Billion users

 2. How many suggestions are to be provided for each query : At max 10 suggestions